Kazakhstan's leader Nazarbayev resigns after three decades in power

 Nazarbayev has no apparent long-term successor.
 His decision hit the price of Kazakh bonds, while the London-listed shares of Kazakhstan’s biggest bank, Halyk Bank, tumbled 5 percent.
 The news also appeared to weigh on the Russian rouble.
 Moscow is Kazakhstan’s main trade partner.

-The Kremlin said Nazarbayev and Putin had spoken by phone earlier on Tuesday, but declined to disclose the content of their conversation.
+The Kremlin said Nazarbayev and Putin had spoken by phone on Tuesday, but gave no details of their conversation.

-Valentina Matvienko, the speaker of the upper house of the Russian parliament and a close Putin ally, said Nazarbayev’s resignation was unexpected and very serious, the RIA news agency reported.

 “That a 78-year-old won’t be sticking around forever shouldn’t be such a surprise to anyone, and this move makes the transition smoother.
 This doesn’t really give us a headache.”